ErpNetDocs/tech/modules/crm/clientcenter/configuring-features.md

 ## Error visualization

-Whenever you encounter a problem in the platform, an appropriate, easy-to-read and interactive **error message** will be shown explaining its nature.
+When you encounter a problem in the platform, a relevant, easy-to-read and interactive **error message** will be shown explaining its nature.